DataBiosphere/azul/CONTRIBUTING.rst

 * For documentation we use a maximum line length of 80 characters.
-For comments and docstrings in Python, we prefer a line length of 80, but 120 may also be used as long as consistency with surounding code is maintained.
+For comments and docstrings in Python, we prefer a line length of 80, but 120 may also be used as long as consistency with surrounding code is maintained.

 * We prefer single quoted strings except in JSON literals.